What to do if…

 Important note

-This is general information, not legal or financial advice.
+This is general information, not legal, financial, or professional advice.
 Bank processes can vary.
-If you feel personally threatened or pressured by someone (for example, a scammer or someone demanding your card/PIN), get to safety first and call emergency services if needed.
+If someone is threatening you, pressuring you for your card or PIN, or making you feel unsafe, get to a safer place first and call emergency services if needed.

 Additional Resources